CodeForFoco/fd-servicedirectory/README.md

 * App should run on Fire Department hardware.
 Right now, this means Windows Tablets and iPhones. [@Michael Durkin, is that accurate.
 I guessed.]
 * App should be multilingual.
 Maintain the data in English in Spanish is a need-to-have feature because our community speaks both of those languages.
 * App should work offline.
 While it can be a web-focused or web-tool-using project, it is often the case that cell phone service is bad on a call.
 So some offline caching of the data so that it works fine in that scenario is crucial.
+* App data must be updatable by a civilian.
+This means that using a Google Sheet, Excel file, or CSV as the source-of-truth is heavily recommended in early stages.
+Eventually a full-fledge backend backed by a relational database makes sense, but especially in phase 1 that's overkill.
+Prove usefulness before we build cool features.
+* App data maintainence is currently slated to be a PFA responsibility.
+That likely requires them assigning someone (perhaps Michael Durkin, perhaps someone else) to call listed agencies and update the data based on what they say.
+(Long-term, that could shift) but for now plan on that.

 # Code Matters